Happy World Password Day

 picture1

 Next in the line is the word “password” with some number variations, as well as “qwerty” or “abc1”.
-As you can imagine these passwords leave users highly vulnerable to online threats.
-According to a survey conducted by Business Insider, 98% of 10 000 researched accounts use the same password to access all accounts of the user.
-This is a very dangerous practice as once hackers crash your password they gain immediate access to all your important information.
-Cybercriminals are also aware of that statistics and that is the reason for their increasing success in recent years.
+As you can imagine, these passwords leave users highly vulnerable to online threats.
+According to a survey conducted by Business Insider, 98% of 10 000 researched accounts use the same password to access all user accounts.
+This is a very dangerous practice, as once hackers crash your password, they gain immediate access to all your important information.
+Cybercriminals are also aware of that statistics, which is why they have increased success in recent years.

 International password day stats user behavior password manager LastPass study

-Having all that said the organizers of World Password Day are trying to educate users on how to create strong, reliable, and hard-to-crack passwords.
+Having said that, the organizers of World Password Day are trying to educate users on how to create strong, reliable, and hard-to-crack passwords.
 They also want to promote the idea of two-factor authentication.
 This is a concept to use two forms of security when you log into your account.
-Usually, it combines using your standard password and then sending an alert to your phone to confirm whether you are really trying to log in.
-If an intruder is trying to access your account, you can reject the confirmation and change your password.
+Usually, it combines using your standard password and sending an alert to your phone to confirm whether you are trying to log in.
+If an intruder tries to access your account, you can reject the confirmation and change your password.

 Password manager and SSO – keep your business accounts safe